There is something that other countries regularly include in their diet that the US does not. Any idea what it is???

 There are plenty of ways to include high-quality fermented foods into your regular diet.

-1. Eat plain (not laden with fructose!) organic yogurt for breakfast (or for a midnight snack).
+1. Eat plain (not laden with fructose), full-fat organic yogurt for breakfast (or for a midnight snack).
+Ideally, you can use raw dairy which has not been pasteurized.
+Pasteurization of dairy kills the beneficial enzymes that help you digest dairy.

 2. Use shoyu or tumari (fermented seasonings found in the Asian food aisle at the supermarket) instead of salt.